Some of the links in this post may be affiliate links.

 PROPAGATING PHILODENDRON BRASIL

 Propagating this plant is very easy!
-Simply take cuttings from your vines and place them in water.
+Simply take cuttings from your vines and place them in water or you can place them directly in soil.
+I will discuss both methods.

 Take a look at the illustration below from my plant.

 See where my finger is?
 You can see to the right of my finger a few roots growing out of what is called a node.
 The node is where the leaf attaches onto the vine.
-This is where roots will grow.
+This is where roots and new vines will grow.

 Simply take cuttings long enough so that at least one or two nodes are in water.
 You’ll also want to make sure that your cuttings still have at least one or two leaves on them.

-Like in the photo above, the nodes already have roots, so these will start growing in water.
+Like in the photos above, the nodes already have roots, so these will start growing pretty readily in water.
 Once they are about an inch long or so, you can transfer them to soil.

-You can also dip the Philodendron cuttings in rooting hormone and plant them directly in soil as well.
-This is a perfectly good method too, but I like to see my roots in water so I know it was successful and then transfer to soil.
+You can also dip the Philodendron cuttings in rooting hormone to speed up the process and plant them directly in soil as well.
+Rooting hormone is not necessary though!

 OTHER TIPS TO GROWING PHILODENDRON BRASIL